 Recognition level set to Info (value = 20)

 Recognition level set to Success (value = 110)

 Test report where only the successful test validation with status Success (value = 110) is included in the report

 The recognition level as the entry barrier for status messages into reports is controlled in all test suite structuring elements.
 Test suites, test cases, and smart folders define their report recognition level in a top-down way.

-Change to test suite view
+Change to the test suite view.

 Test report of application example